opencobra/MASSef/doc/index.rst

 MASSef is an hybrid mathematica and python package based on the MASS toolbox (here_) to build enzyme-level kinetic models.

-The key idea is to, given an enzyme mechanism and kinetic data, such as kcats and Kms, to fit the enzyme model to the data.
+The key idea is to fit microscopic rate constants for a given enzyme mechanism to macroscopic kinetic data such as kcats and Kms.

 This documentation is intended to give both an overview of the package and a detailed description of each function.